Rugby Special: Wales

 Previously, Wales Rugby Union highlights had been broadcast on BBC1 Wales on Sunday Afternoons under the Sports Line-Up title, and later as Weekend Rugby Union with David Parry-Jones as presenter and commentator.
 He would carry on as presenter when Martyn Williams took over the commentator role with Phil Bennett as co-commentator.
 When the Rugby Union highlights moved to BBC2 Wales, it became known as Rugby Special Wales with David Parry-Jones and Martyn Williams continuing in the roles in the first season.
 For 1987/88, Alan Wilkins became the presenter though he would also deputise as a commentator when Martyn Williams wasn't available with Martyn Williams as the main commentator and Phil Bennett in the commentary box until the end of the 1988–89 season.
-Lynn Davies took over as commentator from the 1989–90 season and carried on until 1995, again with Phil Bennett as co-commentator when it would become Scrum V where he would continue as commentator until 1998 when Huw Llywelyn Davies would take over the English Language commentator role for a short time before returning to his Welsh Language commentator role on S4C.
+Lynn Davies took over as commentator from the 1989–90 season and carried on until 1995, again with Phil Bennett as co-commentator when it would become Scrum V where he would continue as commentator until 1998 when Huw Llywelyn Davies would take over the English Language commentator role for a short time before returning to his Welsh Language commentator role on S4C. (though from 1997-2001 BBC retained the Wales internationals both Autumn and Five/Six Nations rights in both English (for BBC1 and 2 on both UK network and regional Wales only) and Welsh (for S4C) while the English language domestic rights were lost to the Wales ITV franchise HTV with S4C retaining Welsh language rights BBC Wales under it's Welsh language brand BBC Cymru would contine to produce the coverage for S4C) in 2001 when the Celtic League now United Rugby Championship came BBC Cymru/Wales got the rights to cover the Welsh regions in English on BBC Wales and Welsh on S4C.